 That said, it’s important to consider your overall asset allocation when measuring your currency exposure.
 Most investors hold all of their fixed income in Canadian dollars, with good reason.
 So if you have a large bond allocation in your portfolio, you can afford to take more currency risk on the equity side.

 Lower costs.
 Canadian equity ETFs and index funds are generally the cheapest to trade and to own.
 All Canadian ETF providers charge much more for US and international equity funds.
-While Canadians can (and should) use US-listed ETFs with very low management fees to get exposure to foreign stocks, the cost of trading in US dollars can be high.
+While Canadians can use US-listed ETFs with very low management fees to get exposure to foreign stocks, the cost of trading in US dollars can be high.
 If you go this route, you certainly need to make an effort to reduce the cost of currency conversion.

 A fund’s internal trading costs are also higher in some international markets (especially emerging countries) where stocks may not be as liquid as they are in Canada and the US.
 Foreign withholding taxes also take a bite out of international funds.
 This helps explain why the tracking error on international equity ETFs are often higher.